P-Edwards/HomologyInferenceWithWeakFeatureSize.jl/README.md

 	compute_weak_feature_size(F;maximum_bottleneck_order=nothing,threshold=1e-8)

+Where
-Where `F` is a list of polynomials.
-If you set `maximum_bottleneck_order` >= 2 then the function will stop at the indicated order.
-Otherwise the default is the number of variables for `F` + 1.
-This may become very expensive for order > 3. `threshold` is a numerical threshold to determine the value at which quantities are considered indistinguishable from 0.
+* `F` is a list of polynomials
+* For `maximum_bottleneck_order` >= 2 then the function will stop at the indicated order.
+Default is the number of variables for `F` + 1.
+This may become very expensive for order > 3.
+* `threshold` is a numerical threshold to determine the value at which quantities are considered indistinguishable from 0.

 The output is a number, which is the best lower bound on the weak feature size computed using geometric bottlenecks up to the provided order.